0atman/noboilerplate/scripts/41-humanmade.md

 I'm not a human supremacist, either!

-I write about AIs, _REAL AIs_ (and by that, I mean fictional AIs), AGIs, every single day for my speculative sci-fi show, Lost Terminal.
+I write about AIs, _REAL AIs_ (and, of course, by that, I mean fictional AIs), aGis, every single day for my speculative sci-fi show, Lost Terminal.

-When real artificial intelligence is created, I'll have to retire my mark!
+When real artificial intelligence is created, I'll have to retire this mark!

 In the timeline of my story, it happens in about 50 years, so I've got a bit of time left.

 ---

+Text-based Large Language Models are autocorrect trained on the entire internet, with enough complexity to pass the Turing test.
+notes:

 # LLMs Are a Great Human/Computer Interface

-notes:

 Text-based Large Language Models are autocorrect trained on the entire internet, with enough complexity to pass the Turing test.

 Nothing more, nothing less.

 That's pretty incredible!
-We've brute forced natural language i/o in such a grand way that it's easy to misinterpret for actual intelligence.
+We've brute-forced natural language i/o in such a grand way that it's easy to misinterpret for ACTUAL intelligence.

 Yes, there's some investor-baiting going on with using AI in places it doesn't belong, nonetheless there is plenty of utility in these models, so it's foolish to demonise the technology itself.

 ---

-## The art isn't the art
+## The Art Isn't the Art

-### The art is never the art
+### The Art is Never the Art

 notes:
 As I've said before on this channel.